vivek-pr/msk-iam-oneclick/README.md

 The `ec2.yml` template provisions a t3.micro Amazon Linux 2023 instance with an IAM role for SSM and MSK access.

+The role's `MskAccess` policy scopes `kafka-cluster` permissions to the specified cluster ARN as well as topic and consumer group ARNs derived from it.
+Topic and group resources retain a `*` wildcard suffix so that the `/test` flow can create and use arbitrary names.

 ### Parameters

 - `Ec2SubnetId` – subnet for the EC2 client